AmartyaGhoshyoo/LLM-Applications/Readme.md

 ---

-### 🚀 Introduction
+## 🚀 Introduction

-Welcome to the Gemini AI Projects repository!
+Welcome to the LLM Applications repository!
 This collection showcases various implementations, experiments, and applications using Gemini AI, Google's advanced AI model designed for multimodal understanding, text generation, and more.

 ---
-### 📌 Features
+## 📌 Features

 🤖 Text Generation – Generate human-like responses for various prompts.